tskit-dev/msprime/docs/tutorial.rst

     node 8: time = 0.446340881302

-In this code chunk we iterate up the tree starting at node 1 and stopping when we get to the root.
-We know that a node is the root if its parent is 0, which is a special reserved node.
+In this code chunk we iterate up the tree starting at node 0 and stop when we get to the root.
+We know that a node is the root if its parent is :const:`msprime.NULL_NODE`, which is a special reserved node.
+(The value of the null node is -1, but we recommend using the symbolic constant to make code more readable.)
 We also use the :meth:`~.SparseTree.get_time` method to get the time for each node, which corresponds to the time at which the coalescence event happened during the simulation (in coalescent time units).